sudosu404/tailnet-lib/docs/content/docs/advanced/tailscale.md

 ### Restart

-Restart TSDProxy
+Restart Tailnet

 {{% /steps %}}

 ## Funnel

-Beside adding the TSDProxy configuration to activate Funnel to a proxy, you also should give permissions on Tailscale ACL.
+Beside adding the Tailnet configuration to activate Funnel to a proxy, you also should give permissions on Tailscale ACL.
 See [here](.././troubleshooting/#funnel-doesnt-work) to more detail.